rodrigodadam/PP1/README.md

 - __About Me__

-  - This page all guest users can see more information **About** the Professional, his history, his information and experience to the guest users understand how the Professional should help in their projects.
+  - This page all guest users can see more information **About** Me, my history, my information and my experience to the guest users understand how should I help in their projects.
   - The page is split into two colums on large screens.
 On smaller screens the image will be displayed first.
 Users can scroll down to see the text.

 ![About Me](https://github.com/rodrigodadam/PP1/blob/main/assets/images/structure/aboutme.png)

 - __My Skills__

-  - The [My Skills](https://rodrigodadam.github.io/PP1/index.html#myskills) page gives the guest user additional information about the Professional's Skills, with this information all guest users will have ease understand what type of job the professional could provide.
+  - The [My Skills](https://rodrigodadam.github.io/PP1/index.html#myskills) page gives the guest user additional information about my professional Skills, with this information all guest users will easily understand what type of job I can provide.
   - The page is split into two colums on large screens.
 On smaller screens just one colum.
   - Created useing progress bar with [Boostrap5](https://getbootstrap.com/docs/5.0/components/carousel/).